Dual MPP-JD Degree Master in Public Policy + Juris Doctor

-The Public Policy Institute partners with Florida Coastal School of Law to offer a Master in Public Policy - Juris Doctor (MPP-JD) dual degree program that combines your interests and training in public policy with the intensive legal training of a JD program.
+The Public Policy Institute partners with any ABA accredited law school to offer a Master in Public Policy - Juris Doctor (MPP-JD) dual degree program that combines your interests and training in public policy with the intensive legal training of a JD program.

 Graduating seniors and mid-career applicants:

-Applicants seeking admission to the JU MPP/JD dual degree program must be admitted to both the JU MPP program and meet its admission requirements and the Florida Coastal School of Law and meet its admission requirements.
-Applicants apply separately to the JU MPP program and to the FCSL JD program and must be admitted by each program.
+Applicants seeking admission to the JU MPP-JD dual degree program must apply to and be admitted to both the JU MPP program and the ABA accredited JD program of their choice, by meeting each program’s admissions requirements.

-All current JD students who wish to pursue the dual MPP/JD program must apply to and be admitted to the MPP program through the Public Policy Institute at Jacksonville University in addition to being accepted into the Florida Coastal School of Law's JD program.
+All current JD students who wish to pursue the dual MPP-JD program must apply to and be admitted to the MPP program through the Public Policy Institute at Jacksonville University in addition to being accepted into their respective law school.
 See Graduate Admission Requirements for the MPP program.

 Current Jacksonville University MPP students:

-All current MPP students who wish to pursue the dual MPP/JD program must apply to and be admitted to the JD program at Florida Coastal School of Law in addition to being accepted into the Jacksonville University's MPP program through the Public Policy Institute.
-See Admission Requirements for the JD program at Florida Coastal School of Law.
+All current MPP students who wish to pursue the dual MPP/JD program must apply to and be admitted to the ABA accredited JD program of their choice in addition to being accepted into the Jacksonville University's MPP program through the Public Policy Institute.
+See Admission Requirements for the JD program

 Jacksonville University welcomes applications from veterans to the MPP or MPP dual degree programs.
 The MPP Program fully qualifies for the financial benefits available to veterans or their dependents.

 The Institute recognizes 12 credits of law school coursework toward the MPP degree.
 36 credits are in public policy and the JD credits are determined by the law school.